puppetlabs/bolt/documentation/writing_plans.md

   {"example_nul":null,"_task":"test::demo_undef_bash"}
   {
   }
-Successful on 1 node: localhost
+Successful on 1 target: localhost
-Ran on 1 node
+Ran on 1 target
 ```

 The parameters `example_nul` and `_task` metadata are passed to the task as a JSON string over stdin.